textlint-rule/textlint-rule-eslint/README.md

 Sometimes, we want to write broken JavaScript code into JS CodeBlock for Syntax Highlight at the same time.

-    This is parse error example:
+    This is error example of parsing:

     <!-- textlint-disable -->